nrfconnect/sdk-nrf/doc/nrf/protocols/thread/overview/communication.rst

 #.
 In the NCP/RCP Response Queue, the command is checked for the data required by the host.
 #.
 NCP/RCP gathers the data and writes the response to the TX buffer by emptying the NCP/RCP Response Queue.

-   The process of writing the frames to the buffer is described in the :ref:`Writing to the buffer<ug_thread_writing_buffer>` paragraph.
+   The process of writing the frames to the buffer is described in the :ref:`Writing to the buffer<ug_thread_writing_buffer>` section.

 #.
 NCP/RCP sends the response from the TX buffer to the host.